MelexinVN/bs_kombo_bs/README.md

 ### Brief description of the system operation

-After turning on the power of each button, its LED blinks three short times (one if the radio module is faulty).
-After which the button is ready for use
+After turning on the power of each game button, its LED produces three short blinks (if the radio module is faulty - one).
+After which the game button is ready for use
-*Note: in this way you can evaluate the power status of the button - if the brightness is low, the battery is discharged, if there is no blinking, the power circuit may be faulty*
+*Note: this way you can evaluate the power status of the game button - if the brightness is low, the battery is discharged, if there is no blinking, the power circuit may be faulty*

 After turning on the power of the base, information about the device, software version, radio module status, and channel number is displayed.
 A second later, the base sends a general reset command over the air.
 The base is ready for use.